 Gregory Doran continues his exploration of Shakespeare's History Plays with Henry V performed in the 600th anniversary year of the Battle of Agincourt.
 Following his performance as Hal in Henry IV Parts I & II Alex Hassell returns as Henry V.

 Our residency at the Barbican culminated in January 2016 with a major theatrical event to mark the 400th anniversary of Shakespeare’s death: KING AND COUNTRY: Shakespeare’s Great Cycle of Kings.
-Following its London run, in February Henry IV Parts I & II and Henry V will tour to China and Hong Kong, before the complete King & Country Cycle is presented at the Brooklyn Academy of Music in New York from the end of March.
+Following its London run, in February Henry IV Parts I & II and Henry V toured to China and Hong Kong.
+The complete King & Country Cycle plays at the Brooklyn Academy of Music in New York until 1 May.

 Running time: 2hrs 35 mins + 20 mins interval